Click to tweet:

 We think that because we don’t have a guaranteed snog under the mistletoe that our experience of the festivities is somehow lacking.

-If what I’ve shared so far has resonated with where you currently find yourself, then I wrote this piece especially for you, darling singleton.
+If what I’ve shared so far has resonated with where you currently find yourself, then the following tips will definitely support you in having the most holly, jolly Christmas-season yet.

 1) DON’T FORFEIT THE FESTIVE ROMANCE JUST BECAUSE YOU’RE SINGLE